telerik/ajax-docs/controls/asyncupload/troubleshooting/windows-authentication-issue-on-mac.md

 The problem is due to a bug in Safari and happens only with enabled **Windows authentication** and disabled Anonymous Authentication:
 ![Enabled Windows Authentication in IIS](../images/windows-authentication-enabled.png)

-It is not directly related to RadAsyncUpload and can be reproduced with a standard &lt;input type="file" name="file" /> HTML component with **enabled for form scenarios encryption enctype = "multipart/form-data"** not only in ASP.NET AJAX, but also in ASP.NET MVC apps.
+The issue is due to Safari bug and happens only with enabled **Windows authentication and disabled Anonymous Authentication**.
+It is reproducible with a standard `<input type="file" name="file" enctype="multipart/form-data" />` HTML element in ASP.NET Web applications.

 ## Affected components
 Since the upload functionality of RadFileExplorer and RadEditor File Browser dialogs are based on RadAsyncUpload, the problem can be observed there too.